SSyncropel Docs

 What it is

-A managed-services gateway.
-One HTTPS endpoint, OpenAI-compat shape, multi-provider behind it.
-Customers configure once and get whatever provider works for the model name.
+A managed inference gateway.
+One HTTPS endpoint, OpenAI-compat wire shape, multiple frontier models behind it.
+You configure once and get the right backing model for whichever model name you ask for.

 ┌────────────────────────┐

-You don't need a per-provider API key.
-Your Syncropel subscription gates the call, the gateway picks the upstream, and you get a normal OpenAI-shaped response back.
+You don't manage per-model API keys.
+Your Syncropel subscription gates the call, the gateway picks the appropriate backend, and you get a normal OpenAI-shaped response back.
+Audit records land on your instance so cost and usage are queryable.

 Authentication